1907 Labor Day Association History

 Miss Franke Dunkle had 1

-Mrs. William Pennington was the winner, she was an Electrical Union member
+Mrs. William Pennington was the winner with 418 tickets sold.
+She was an Electrical Union member.

 Mrs. Chuck Yocum had 77